imRohan/TimeKeeperAPI/README.md

 Tests written using MINItest can be run by executing

 `rails test`

-And navigate to one of the endpoints below:

 ### Timekeeper API Spec

 #### List all time cards